-Some frequently asked questions about the CDT in Data Science and AI.
+Some frequently asked questions about the programme in Data Science and AI.

-Q: What are the benefits of the CDT in Data Science and AI compared to a conventional PhD?
+Q: What are the benefits of a Doctoral Research Centre in Data Science and AI compared to a conventional PhD?

-The CDT holds a number of events, transferable skills training, seminars, and reading groups for CDT students.
+The Doctoral Research Centre holds a number of events, transferable skills training, seminars, and reading groups for students.
 This is in addition to the range of events which are offered to PhD students within the School of Informatics.

 Q: How do students chose their PhD topics?

 Q: Do I need to contact a supervisor before submitting an application?

 A: You do not need to contact a PhD supervisor before making an application, though you may do so.
 However, we do ask you to nominate two potential supervisors.This is important, as it ensures you look at the staff who could potentially supervise you, and you consider the match between your interest and the (admittedly wide) research interests of our supervisors.
 If you already know about a specific research area or supervisor that is particularly interesting to you, please also note this in your application.

 Q: When does the programme start?